walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 James Joyce: first_name last_name
 Arthur Conan Doyle: first_name last_name or first_name middle_name last_name (depending on your reading of the biography)
 ```
-A computer program would need a way to understand what you are giving it, so this data would cause all sorts of problems.
+A computer program would need a way to understand what you are giving it, something like:

+1. Look at this 'Author Name' database.
+2. Each Author has a line of its own.
+3. For each

+So this data would cause all sorts of problems.
+Reorganizing

 dirty data
 different formats